CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

-We evaluate two representative open-source DLMs: Dream-7B-Instruct~\cite{ye2025dream7b} and LLaDA-8B-Instruct~\cite{nie2025large}.
-Our prompts are derived from Bespoke-Stratos-17k~\cite{bespoke_stratos}.
-Specifically, we use two publicly available datasets from the Hugging Face Hub~\cite{lansechen_easy_2025, lansechen_hard_2025}, retaining items whose prompt length is $\le 512$ tokens.
-For LLaDA, we further augment its corpus with $7.5$k additional math-style prompts sourced from the DParallel dataset~\cite{chen2025dparallel}.
-For each prompt, we generate teacher trajectories at temperatures $\{0.0,\,0.5\}$ (greedy / non-greedy), yielding $15$k generations for Dream and $30$k for LLaDA.
-Generation uses the bidirectional, block-wise teacher with generation length $L_g{=}256$, block size $B{=}32$, and total steps $N{=}256$.
+We consider two representative open-source DLMs: Dream-7B-Instruct~\cite{ye2025dream7b} and LLaDA-8B-Instruct~\cite{nie2025large}.
+We derive 7.5k prompts from Bespoke-Stratos-17k~\cite{bespoke_stratos}, filtering to those with prompt length $\leq 512$ tokens.
+For LLaDA, we further augment the corpus with 7.5k math-style prompts from DParallel~\cite{chen2025dparallel}, using the same length budget.
+When generating teacher trajectories, we fix the generation length to $L_g{=}256$ and the block size to $B{=}32$.
 Additional details are provided in Appendix~\ref{appendix:dataset}.

 \paragraph{Training Details}